Blackberry Buttermilk Cake

 - 12 large eggs

 - 1 1/2 cups buttermilk

 Preheat oven to 350 degrees.
 Coat cake pans with cooking spray; cover bottoms with parchment, and coat again; set aside.
 Sift together flour, baking powder, salt, and baking soda in a large bowl; set aside.

 Put butter and sugar into the bowl of an electric mixer fitted with the paddle attachment; mix on medium speed until fluffy, about 12 minutes.
 Mix in vanilla.
 Add eggs, 1 at a time, mixing well after each addition.
 Add flour mixture in 2 batches, alternating with the buttermilk.
 Divide batter among prepared pans.
 Gently toss berries in flour to coat completely, and gently press into batter.

-To assemble: Review Cake Assembly instructions.
-Cut each cake in half horizontally, making 4 layers of each size.
+To assemble: each cake in half horizontally, making 4 layers of each size.
 Spread buttercream on 3 cake layers (see note below for amounts).
 Stack layers, placing the plain layer on top.
 Coat tiers with buttercream; chill.
 Smooth fondant over tiers.

 Note: Make this batter recipe once for a 3-tiered cake to serve 70.
 Bake 2 cakes for each tier; cut each into 2 layers.

 Batter amounts and cooking times for 3-inch-deep round pans: 6-inch: 2 cups batter with 15 berries per cake (4 cups, 30 berries total), 40 minutes; 8-inch: 3 cups batter with 25 berries per cake (6 cups, 50 berries total), 40 minutes; 10-inch: 4 cups batter with 35 berries per cake (8 cups, 70 berries total), 40 minutes.